Adjusting a Soft Rear Suspension: Balancing Comfort & Performance

 In this free webinar, we review the most common suspension issues you're likely to encounter and tips for how you can resolve or avoid them altogether.

-Springs support your car or bike’s weight and absorb or dampen the various shocks generated from road friction, and ensure the wheels track the road’s surface as it changes.
+Springs support your car or bike’s weight and absorb or damp the various shocks generated from road friction, and ensure the wheels track the road’s surface as it changes.
 Your motorcycle or car should remain in the same position relative to the road.

 Over a bump, the spring compresses, absorbing the force, and then rebounds to release the energy.
 The spring compresses and rebounds at a precise rate in an ideal scenario, so you barely feel it.